MichaelJWelsh/carbot/README.md

 # CarBot

 This project was created for my Intro to Electrical Engineering class final.
-All of the electrical components (excluding the Arduino) are old and were found around the class so there were a lot of problems putting everything together and fixing malfunctioning hardware.
+All of the electrical components used (besides the Arduino) were old and found around the classroom, so there were a lot of problems putting everything together and fixing malfunctioning hardware.
 Regardless, the project was a success.

 CarBot is capable of being driven manually with a simple breadboard controller and supports moving forward/backwards and rotating left/right.
 It can also use both its ultrasonic sensors to detect objects and print out to the LCD how far away they are.